2017 in Absolute Championship Berkut: ACB 51: Silva vs. Torgeson

 Absolute Championship Berkut 51: Silva vs. Torgeson was a mixed martial arts event held by Absolute Championship Berkut on January 13, 2017, at the Bren Events Center in Irvine, California United States.

 Background

 This event featured a world title fight for the vacant ACB Light Heavyweight Championship between Thiago Silva and Jared Ferguson as headliner.

-A Heavyweight bout between Michal Andryszak and Mike Kyle was scheduled for this card.
+A Heavyweight bout between Michał Andryszak and Mike Kyle was scheduled for this card.
 However, the fight was cancelled due to visa problem sustained by Andryszak.